GreptimeTeam/docs/docs/nightly/en/contributor-guide/tests/unit-test.md

 Unit tests are embedded into the codebase, usually placed next to the logic being tested.
 They are written using Rust's `#[test]` attribute and can run with `cargo nextest run`.

-The default test runner ships with `cargo` is not supported in our codebase.
+The default test runner ships with `cargo` is not supported in GreptimeDB codebase.
 It's recommended to use [`nextest`](https://nexte.st/) instead.
 You can install it with

 ```shell